The Feast of the Exaltation of the Holy Cross in Jerusalem

 Why is the feast important?

-The importance of the cross was such that when Jerusalem was sacked by Persians in the early 7th century, the cross was carried off as a war trophy along with the Patriarch of Jerusalem.
-When the Emperor Heraclius was able to deliver a decisive victory and reclaim both Patriarch and cross, he returned in triumph to the city of Jerusalem.
-So important was this moment of redemption to the devastated city of Jerusalem and its Christians that it was declared a holy day, and was for a time celebrated with as much festivity as Easter and Epiphany.
-For this reason, the Feast of the Exaltation of the Holy Cross became an important feast day in the life of not only the Church in the Holy Land, but also that of the universal Church.
+The importance of the cross was so great that when Jerusalem was sacked by the Persians in the early seventh century, the cross was carried off as a war trophy along with the Patriarch of Jerusalem.
+When the Emperor Heraclius delivered a decisive victory and reclaimed both Patriarch and cross, he returned in triumph to the city of Jerusalem.
+So meaningful was this moment of redemption to the devastated city and its Christians that it was declared a holy day, celebrated for a time with the same festivity as Easter and Epiphany.
+For this reason, the Feast of the Exaltation of the Holy Cross became an important feast day not only in the life of the Church in the Holy Land, but across the universal Church.

 Visit our beautiful olive wood crosses and crucifixes made at our workshop in the Holy Land.
-We can also custom-design processional crosses.
+We also custom design processional crosses.
 Contact us.

 Made by Christian Hands.
 Loved by Christian Hearts.